Superstar effect: Impact on ratings and attendance

-Superstars have a broader impact than just the change in performancecaused by the presence of a superstar.
+Superstars have a broader impact than just the change in performance caused by the presence of a superstar.
 In the NBA, superstars lead to higher attendance at games in addition to higher television ratings.
 This leads to an increase in revenue for both the team which the superstar plays for, and the opposing team, as well as the league as a whole.

 "The Effect of Superstars on Game Attendance: Evidence From the NBA", a research paper written by Brad Humphreys and Candon Johnson, utilizes data collected on game attendance from the 1981 season through the 2013-2014 season to analyze the effect which superstar players in the NBA have on attendance.
 The study shows a significant effect on game attendance and television ratings in the NBA when a superstar is playing.
 The results indicate that several superstar players lead to a significant increase in attendance at both home and away games.
 These players include LeBron James, Dwight Howard, Shaquille O’Neal, and Michael Jordan, who had the largest impact: nearly 5,000 additional fans at home games, and over 4,200 at away games.
 The findings of another research paper titled Stars at the Gate: The Impact of Star Power on NBA Gate Revenues, further support this conclusion.
 The paper highlights that star power increases the demand which fans have for the NBA.
 It also points out that to truly measure the impact which the superstar effect has on revenues, the impact on away attendance must be measured as well.
 This supports the conclusion reached by Humphreys and Johnson.